crousty24-bit/project-calculator/README.md

-**Next, I'll add some extra features, then go on step 7 for gotchas, bug fixes, reinforce logic : WORKING ON ..**
+**Next, I'll add some extra features, then go on step 7 for gotchas, bug fixes, reinforce logic : DONE ✅**